Russification of Ukraine: Uniate Church subsumed into the Russian Orthodox Church

 In 1832, in the aftermath of the November Uprising, Semashko's proposal that the Uniate College be subordinated to the Orthodoxy Synod was approved by Nicholas I.

 Semashko's promotion of the "Orthodoxification" of Uniate parishes went hand in hand with the cultural Russification of the western provinces.
 He convinced priests to erect an Orthodox-style iconostasis, replace old Uniate service books with Russian ones and grow beards.
 By introducing Russian service. the Russian language was subsequently introduced into spheres where it had been previously not been known or present.

 Semashko also conducted a campaign of anti-Polish propaganda among the Uniate priests, trying to turn their Ruthenian (Ukrainian) identity into a Russian one.

 Semashko encountered numerous obstacles in his campaign and utilised his only power of appointing Uniate priests to their parishes and removing those whom he considered opponents of his policy, subsequently denying them and their families income.
 He worked extensively with the civil authorities and the police to crush resistance among the Uniate clergy.

-In 1835, Semashko was invited to join a secret government committee charged with bringing about the unification of the Unite and Orthodox Church.
+In 1835, Semashko was invited to join a secret government committee charged with bringing about the unification of the Uniate and Orthodox Church.
 Two years later, Semashko's old idea of subordinating the Uniate church to the Orthodox Synod, which the tsar had approved in 1832, was implemented.
 With the help of the Orthodox authorities and the backing of the civil administration, Semashko convoked a Uniate Church council to consider the issue.
 The synod took place in February 1839.
 With the help of the authorities, Semashko collected 1,305 statements from Unaite priests declaring their willingness to join the Orthodox church; yet, despite pressure of arrests and exile, 593 priests refused to sign the statement.

 On 12 February 1839, the synod adopted the Act of Union and issued an appeal to the tsar prepared by Semashko that would result in the closure of 1,600 Uniate parricides and the incorporation of 1.5 million parishioners, many of whom were not consulted into the body of imperial Orthodoxy.